brain-web/brain-web.github.io/README.md

    2. Run an http server from inside that directory (we use https://www.npmjs.com/package/http-server)

-Firebase only accept request from a known website. `Localhost` was added as a known: if this is removed then each user will have to set up their own firebase to run it locally.

-In practice this means:

-- **CAREFUL 1**: you’ll be connected to the official DB!!!
-For testing, better change BrainWeb for BrainWeb2 in line 207, file `brain-web/community/index.html` (“const circleName = "BrainWeb2";”)

-- **CAREFUL 2**: you’ll be using Roberto’s free Firebase account (which is very limited).
-If you really want to do some have DB-related stuff, better to open your own free Firebase account.
+Create an account on Firebase and put your credentials into the file `init-firebase.js`.

 ### Suggesting changes

-If you want to propose some changes: come and chat with us on [mattermost](https://mattermost.brainhack.org/brainhack/channels/brainweb) or open an issue.
+If you want to propose some changes: come and chat with us on [mattermost](https://mattermost.brainhack.org/brainhack/channels/brainweb) or [open an issue](https://github.com/brain-web/brain-web.github.io/issues/new).

-Then you can make a new branch before implementing your changes and open a pull request, so that we can see it in action, and have the possibility to suggest adaptations before merging the pull request into the master branch.
+Before implementing your changes, please make a new branch, and then send us a pull request with your changes.
+This gives us the opportunity to see it in action and the possibility to suggest adaptations, before merging the pull request into the master branch.

 ## Getting in touch

-If you have any question or some information is missing in this readme, get in touch via [mattermost](https://mattermost.brainhack.org/brainhack/channels/brainweb) or feel free to open an issue.
+If you have any question or some information is missing in this readme, get in touch via [mattermost](https://mattermost.brainhack.org/brainhack/channels/brainweb) or feel free to [open an issue](https://github.com/brain-web/brain-web.github.io/issues/new).

 ## Contributors ✨